alyssariah/clothing-store-frontend/README.md

 Add to cart: When a user adds an item to their cart, a popup shows that they have added an item to their cart.
 They have an option to view their cart or the popup will timeout in 3 seconds.

-Shopping cart functionality: A user can edit the quantity of the products in their shopping cart, which also automatically updates the price.
+Shopping cart: A user can edit the quantity of the products in their shopping cart, which also automatically updates the price.
 A user can also delete an item from the cart and a number near the cart icon keeps track of how many items are in the cart.

 ## Code Example
 Javascript for adding item to cart on the frontend